 Are Maine Coon Cats Bigger Than Savannah Cats?

 Both cat breeds are known to be on the large side.
 Savannah cats have long slender limbs, making them seem larger than they are.
-Savannah cats range in weight from 7 to 15 pounds, while Maine Coon cats can range from 11 to 15 pounds.
+Savannahs range in weight from 7 to 15 pounds, while Maine Coon cats can range from 11 to 15 pounds.

 How Can I Tell If My Cat Is A Maine Coon?

 Unfortunately, there is only one 100% accurate way to know if your cat is a Maine Coon, and that is to do genetic DNA testing.
 Besides that, you can look at the different physical attributes to see if your cat has some of the physical traits of this breed.
 These kitties have long rectangular bodies with extra-long shaggy tails.
 This fur covers their whole bodies but is thicker on their tail.
 They also have large furry ears that make them look similar to a bobcat.
-These felines are known for very large eyes and an outgoing personality.
-However, despite the presence of these features, it still may be tough to tell if your cat is a true gentle giant unless you have the documentation to prove it.
+Gentle giants are known for their very large eyes and outgoing personalities.
+However, despite these features, it may be tough to tell if your cat is a true gentle giant unless you have the documentation to prove it.

 Owning a Maine Coon cat is a big responsibility.
 These large cats can be quite a handful.
 They will need a home with tolerant owners who do not mind their generous size and clumsiness.
-As owners, it is always our responsibility to ensure that they get the highest medical care, proper nutrition, regular exercise, and live in a comfortable, safe home.
+As owners, we are responsible for ensuring that they get the highest medical care, proper nutrition, and regular exercise and live in a comfortable, safe home.